mcan1999/vulkan-raytracing/README.md

 ./main
 ```
 You can also modify the `config.h` file in the include directory to change models, skybox texture and some other parameters mentioned in the blog post.

+## User Controls

+While running the application, the camera can be moved with the WASD keys.
+In addition, you can move up and down by pressing the keys E and Q respectively.
+If you hold the right mouse button and move the cursor, the camera orientation
+will change as well.